JCSDA/jedi-docs/docs/inside/developer_tools/cmake.rst

     cmake $HOME/projects/my-project   # top level CMakeLists.txt file lives
                                       # in $HOME/project/my-project

-Output from the cmake command is captured in the following files:
+Output from the :code:`cmake` command is captured in the following files:

 .. code-block:: bash

     ./CMakeFiles/CMakeOutput.log   # messages from cmake
     ./CMakeFiles/CMakeError.log    # errors and warnings from cmake

-The ctest command without arguments will run the entire set of tests.
+The :code:`ctest` command without arguments will run the entire set of tests.
 In the case that you want to run a specific test or you want more information on tests that failed, you can run individual tests using ctest as shown below.